 The closed petrol stations reflect the effects of petroleum law changes across New Zealand.
-In 1988, the petroleum sector became deregulated, with the large international wholesalers able to control pricing at both refinery and pump.
-The small independent … Continue reading →
+In 1988, the petroleum sector became deregulated, with the large international wholesalers able … Continue reading →

 The publication An urban quest for chlorophyll aims to discuss projects that engage with the cultural mediation of nature in an urban context.
 Architects, designers and town planners all consider the role played by green spaces within the urban terrain, from parks to abstractions such as berms and planters.
 The design of public urban space always takes this into account.
 How do these injections of chlorophyll function?
-If they have no possibility of simulating the rural, why are we compelled to ‘drag the pot-plant into the … Continue reading →
+If they have no possibility of simulating the rural, why are we compelled to ‘drag the pot-plant into the office’ or … Continue reading →

 THINKING IT THROUGH Tony Watkins Haruhiko Sameshima

 Thinking it through was originally published in Home and Building from 1988 to 1996 when Kirsty Robertson, then editor for “Home and Building” invited Tony Watkins, who had for many years been a contributor to the magazine, to begin a new column called simply, “Thinking it through”.
 She also invited Haruhiko Sameshima to contribute a photograph for each column.
 Haru had never met Tony.
 For each issue Tony sent an article to Haru and Haru replied with a photograph.
-Tony in turn responded to each photograph with another … Continue reading →
+Tony in turn responded to each photograph with another article in the … Continue reading →